RoadWing FAQ

 A manual RAP can also be used with the RoadWing.
 The manual RAP from a BMW 650, 1100, 1150 or 1200 motorcycle is a direct fit on the RoadWing.
 When I have them I offer them at an additional cost.
 They can be found on eBay or you could check your local motorcycle junk yard.
 Kris Koehler produces and sells a manual RAP.

-Q: What does the pre-load slave do?
+Q: What is a pre-load slave and what does it do?

 A: Essentially the RAP/Pre-load Slave allow for increased payload.
 The pre-load increases the tension on the spring which will stiffen the ride and allow for an increased payload.
 Once increased it can then be decreased and adjusted to the desired stiffness.
 The stock shock on a Road Star has a pre-load adjuster as well but it is increased by using the wrench that is included in the tool kit.